Introduction to Workmen Compensation Act and Factories Act

-The Workmen’s Compensation Act also known as Employee’s Compensation Act, 1923 (EC act) holds an employer liable to pay compensation if personal injury is caused to his/her workers within the course of his employment.
+The Workmen’s Compensation Act also known as Employees Compensation Act, 1923 (EC act) holds an employer liable to pay compensation if personal injury is caused to his/her workers within the course of his employment.
 Under the Act, the owner of a business must compensate an employee or their families in case of the following instances:

-- in case of failure to maintain safe conditions of labour, machinery or plant connected to his trade or business
+- in case of failure to maintain safe conditions of labour, machinery, or plant connected to his trade or business

 - injuries suffered by workers while following the orders of an authorized supervisor.

-Act applies to workers engaged in
+The act applies to workers engaged in

 - construction establishments